 Data analysis software

-- MRIcro, MRIcron, MRIcroGL, NPM and dcm2nii Tools for image viewing and format conversion.
+- MRIcro, MRIcron, MRIcroGL, NPM, dcm2niix Tools for image viewing and format conversion.

 - FSL a complete toolkit for analyzing functional and structural MRI data.